michalk-k/Home-Assistant-TimscaleDB/docs/index.md

 $$;
 ```

 Now CAGG definition, making use of the function above.
 The CAGG makes use of a `counter_agg()` function.
-It comes from timescaledb toolkit.
-And it's dedicated to handle data of which values grow indefinitely, being reset sometimes.
-Also notice casting `state` value into numeric data type (HA provides it as a text).
+It comes from the timescaledb toolkit.
+And it's designed to handle data whose values grow indefinitely, being reset sometimes.
+Also, notice casting `state` value into a numeric data type (HA provides it as a text).
 To not make this cast fail, textual values like `'unavailable', 'unknown'` must be excluded.

 ```sql
 CREATE MATERIALIZED VIEW ltss_energy.cagg_energy_hourly